d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-Simulation.md

 Shown in Table \@ref(tab:errors), a **Type 1 Error** happens when we reject the null hypothesis when $H_0$ is actually true.
 A **Type 2 Error** happens when we fail to reject the null hypothesis when the alternative is actually true.

-14. Using a significance level of 0.1, based on the question 11, what decision do you make in regards to the null hypothesis?
+14. Using a significance level of 0.01 and your answer to question 13, what decision do you make in regards to the null hypothesis?

 \vspace{0.3in}